 During summer time, hundreds of varieties ornate the flowerbeds, beneath the majestic elms branches.
 During the Fall season, come and appreciate the warm colors of seasonnal perennials and annuals.
 All October-long, Halloween decors await visitors, in the daytime or in the evening.

 The year 2013 marked the 75th anniversary of the Joan of Arc Garden.

-On the occasion of the 75th anniversary, visitors could enjoy different displays covering the history of the garden, now made available on our website below.
+On the occasion of the 75th anniversary, visitors could enjoy different displays covering the history of the garden, now made available on the plan below.

 A floral tradition